 Education and community a core part of Erik’s values.
 Erik has created several classes related to contemporary a cappella music to teach at educational festivals; all the materials to these classes can be found under A Cappella.
 They include classes for arrangers of all levels, as well as a class on basic music reading skills and tools.
 Erik may be contacted for arrangements and any educational consultation.
 Erik co-founded the “VIBES” electroacoustic concert series for student composers in collaboration with the Peabody Computer Music department.
 Erik ran sound for and hosted several of the VIBES concerts from 2018-2019.
 During Erik’s time at Carnegie Mellon, he was a part of CMU eSports, where he helped organize and manage events for the Pittsburgh gaming community at large, often in collaboration with eSports representatives from CMU and University of Pittsburgh.
 Erik created “Farewell Blue Lantern” as a celebration of the community.

 Erik has also done plenty of work in Theater in terms of sound and direction.
 He is a resident designer for the 4615 Theater Company in Washington DC, creating unconventional sound systems sprawling across multiple rooms, and composing everything from dixieland jazz to synthesized music fit for a horror movie.
-He music directed and composed for shows both in the 4615 Theater Company and Scotch n’ Soda Theater, Carnegie Mellon University’s legendary student theater group.
-Erik has also produced recordings for DC alternative bands Greenhouse and Samsara.
+He music directed and composed for shows both in the 4615 Theater Company and Scotch n’ Soda Theater, Carnegie Mellon University’s student theater group.
+Erik has also produced recordings for DC alternative bands Jack Nicholson and Samsara.